Adding a time-of-day clock or a countdown timer are very similar processes.

 There are no additional settings for the clock layer other than deleting it.
 Click Back to return to the layer module.
 Then click the eye icon to ensure the clock layer is visible when you want to include it in your production.

-To integrate a countdown or timer overlay into your production, open the +Add Custom Layers menu and select Timer in the graphics overlay channel.
+To integrate a countdown or timer overlay into your production, open the Create Custom Graphic menu and select Timer in the graphics overlay channel.

 Click the gear wheel icon to enter that layer’s settings.